aregtech/areg-sdk/examples/15_pubworker/ReadMe.md

 ## Conclusion

-The **15_pubworker** project demonstrates the power of **Worker Threads** in managing background tasks and processing custom events in a **multithreaded, distributed system**.
+The **15_pubworker** project demonstrates the power of **Worker Threads** in managing background tasks and processing custom events in a **multithreaded, service distributed system**.
 With automated **Object RPC** and **IPC**, the project provides an efficient way to handle communication between service providers, consumers, and threads, making it an excellent resource for building scalable, responsive applications using the AREG SDK.